The Raclette Revival: Tips for Stocking, Selling, and Serving

 1. Never sample off the tip of a knife for safety reasons.

 2. Always face (gently scrape) the cheese before cutting a sample to ensure that the customer is getting an accurate representation of the flavor, rather than the taste of plastic wrap.
 Similarly, always cut a piece for sale from the same side you sampled from.
+Alternate between sides of the working piece when cutting to order to ensure that one side does not dry out or grow mold faster than the other.

-3. Include the rind of the cheese when necessary so that your customer can experience the nuances of the cheese's flavor as the cheesemaker and affixer intended.
+3. Include the rind of the cheese when necessary so that your customer can experience the nuances of the cheese's flavor as the cheesemaker and affineur intended.
 This is a great opportunity to talk to your customer about which rinds are edible and encourage them to try a rind they may have been hesitant about.

 6. Create a "Push/Pin List" - focus on suggesting cheeses you want to push and sell more of, and also cheeses that you have a small amount left of and want to finish by the end of the day (so that you can put the "pin" away from the sign).
 This is a great way to promote certain cheeses and increase sales.